Are naval architecture students overloaded with work?

 What support gaps do students describe?

 Students often experience insufficient support when navigating complex theoretical and practical tasks.
-They ask for more than ad hoc advice: they want proactive, predictable contact and feedback that helps them act.
+They ask for more than ad hoc advice: they want proactive, predictable contact and feedback they can use before the next deadline arrives.
 Useful measures include:

 • Regular mentoring sessions tied to assessment briefs and milestones.